 The Pupil Premium was introduced in April 2011 and in 2012–13 individual schools were allocated funding for children from low-income families who were eligible for free school meals, looked after children and those from families with parents in the Armed Forces.
 Informing school about your child’s free school meal status is extremely important as it attracts extra funding to support their learning in school.

 To see view the planned spend of Pupil Premium allocation for 2018/19 please click here: Pupil Premium 2018-19 – Planned Spend.

 The Pupil Premium Strategy is regularly reviewed.
-The next review is scheduled for April 2019.
+The next review is scheduled for late May 2019.